jz674/Markov-Documentation/README.md

 Essentially, Markov operates in two steps.
 Below is a diagram depicting the functionality of the service:

 ![alt text](https://github.com/jz674/Markov_Documentation/blob/main/assets/Intro_diagram.png)

-# Why use Markov? - Engineering/Product Managers
+# Why use Markov - Engineering/Product Managers
 1. Aggressively trigger bugs before your customers do
 2. Auto create and update suites of regression tests
 3. Reduce downtime and deployment time